Teaching Israel: Peer Israel Education Program for Israel Program Alumni

 (You can learn more about CIE, their experience teaching Israel and their staff here: www.israeled.org)

 The cost of participation is $360 - which covers the course, as well as registration for the first in-person meeting with the Northeast Teen Collective.
-It does not cover registration for the URJ Biennial, our other in-person meeting.
-Each participant will be responsible for their own travel for in-person meetings.

 The following are the program dates for the 2017-2018 cohort: